West African lungfish: Biology and diet

-Habitat
+Habitat and distribution

+The West African lungfish is distributed throughout Africa typically, it can be found in freshwater swamps, backwaters, and small rivers in West and South Africa.
+It has also been reported in African countries such as Senegal, Niger, Gambia, Western Sudan, Côte d'Ivoire, Sierra Leone, Guinea, and many others.
 Like other African lungfish, the West African lungfish is an obligate air breather and a freshwater-dwelling fish.
 It is demersal, meaning that it lives primarily buried within riverbeds.
-Due to the dry season frequently drying the rivers and floodplains in which it lives, the West African lungfish can aestivate for up to a year; however the West African lungfish generally only aestivates between wet seasons.
+Within its habitat, dry seasons are frequent, causing the rivers and floodplains to dry up.
+During these periods, the West African lungfish can aestivate for up to a year.